San Joaquin Valley

 The San Joaquin Valley (/ˌsæn hwɑːˈkiːn/ SAN-_-whah-KEEN; Spanish: Valle de San Joaquín) is the southern half of California's Central Valley.
 Famed as a major breadbasket, the San Joaquin Valley is an important source of food, producing a significant part of California's agricultural output.

-San Joaquin Valley draws from nine counties of Northern and Central California, including all of San Joaquin and Kings counties, most of Stanislaus, Merced, and Fresno counties, and parts of Madera and Tulare counties, along with a majority of Kern County.
+San Joaquin Valley draws from eight counties of Northern and Central California, including all of San Joaquin and Kings counties, most of Stanislaus, Merced, and Fresno counties, and parts of Madera and Tulare counties, along with a majority of Kern County.
 Although the valley is predominantly rural, it has four densely populated urban centers: Stockton/Modesto, Fresno, Porterville/Visalia, and Bakersfield.

 Geography

 An 1873 map shows Tulare Lake prior to shrinkage from large-scale agriculture.

 The San Joaquin Valley is the southern half of California's Central Valley.
 It extends from the Sacramento–San Joaquin River Delta in the north to the Tehachapi Mountains in the south, and from the California coastal ranges (Diablo and Temblor) in the west to the Sierra Nevada in the east.

 The valley contains two large river systems, divided north and south.
 The northern portion of the San Joaquin Valley is called the San Joaquin Basin: the watershed of the San Joaquin River and its tributaries, including parts of the Kings River, all of which drain northwest into the Sacramento–San Joaquin River Delta and eventually out to the Pacific Ocean.
 The somewhat larger southern portion is the Tulare Basin, an endorheic basin centered on Tulare Lake.
 Historically, Tulare Lake was fed by the Tule River, the Kings River, the Kaweah River, the White River and the Kern River, but much of this water has been diverted for agricultural uses and the watershed is mostly dry in its lower reaches.